shrideio/shoebox/README.md

 The credentials for accessing the proxy dashboard at `proxy.yourdomain.com` can be found in `$SHOEBOX_ROOT/proxy-traefik/secrets.ini`.

-### Create Container Volume Directories
+### Containers infrastructure

-The `setup_containers.sh` scripts creates directories for container volume mounts, generates `.evn` and copies configuration files (i.e. Vault and Consul) to service working directories if necessary.
-The script requires two input parameters, first for the services root directory and second for a domain name.
+The `setup_containers.sh` scripts creates directories for container volume mounts, generates `.evn` files, and copies configuration files (i.e. Vault and Consul) to service working directories if necessary.
+It also generates secrets for certain service components (i.e. databases) and users if required, and stores them in the `secretes.ini` files in services working directories.

-The `ports_prefix.ini` at the repository root (`$REPO_ROOT`) defines port prefixes for the ports assigned to containers.
-Port definitions are hard-coded in the [service]-docker-compose.yml files, however the port prefixes can be modified in the mentioned file before running `setup_containers.sh`.
+The `ports_prefix.ini` file at the repository root (`$REPO_ROOT`) defines the prefixes for ports assigned to containers.
+The port definitions are hard-coded in the [service]-docker-compose.yml files, however the port prefixes can be modified in the mentioned file before running `setup_containers.sh`.

+ `setup_containers.sh` requires two input parameters, first for the services root directory and second for a domain name.
 Check if `$SHOEBOX_ROOT` and `$YOUR_DOMAIN` are set before running the script.

 ```
 $ echo $SHOEBOX_ROOT